-- a) Indications that the information is in the physical possession and control of an unauthorized person, such as a lost or stolen computer or other device containing information; or - b) Indications that the information has been downloaded or copied; or c) Indications that the information was used by an unauthorized person, such as fraudulent accounts opened or instances of identity theft reported.
+- Indications that the information is in the physical possession and control of an unauthorized person, such as a lost or stolen computer or other device containing information; or - b.
+Indications that the information has been downloaded or copied; or - c.
+Indications that the information was used by an unauthorized person, such as fraudulent accounts opened or instances of identity theft reported. - d.
+System Failures.